infamousjoeg/Conjur-Configurator/README.md

 3. run ./setup.sh
 4. Select option 1 to deploy a leader/standby container.
 5. Select option 2 to configure the container.
 This will configure the container deployed with option 1 as a leader.
 An admin password will be randomly generated.
 SAVE THE PASSWORD!
-6. (Optional) Select option 3 to deploy the conjur cli container as well as load some generic policies.
+6. (Optional) Select option 3 to deploy the conjur cli container.
+7. (Optional) Select option 4 to load a st of policies and enable authenticators.
-7. (Optional) Select option 4 to create a seed file for configuring a follower.
+8. (Optional) Select option 5 to create a seed file for configuring a follower.

 ## Tested Operating Systems